We are pleased to announce that building work to create our new state of the art extension started on 14th May 2018!

-Thanks to the generosity of our supporters, we are now able to consider making the Sobell House building bigger that will better meet the future needs for end of life care in Oxfordshire.
+Thanks to the generosity of our supporters, we are now making the Sobell House building bigger that will better meet the future needs for end of life care in Oxfordshire.

 The building has been designed to give extra ward space which will be dementia friendly.
 This is labelled ‘new Annex’ on the plan shown on this page and is built on to the existing night entrance.
 It will provide space for 6 beds that can be cared for from one central point which will make it easier to safely care for those who are confused or at risk of falling.